 Pennie watched as Ray stood stiffly in front of Sir Richardson’s desk.
 It was plain to see that Ray was extraordinarily nervous and Pennie couldn’t blame him.
-Arnold Richardson was not only the Vice-President of the MLC but was also rank six Starlight Knight.
-However, there was something about him that reminded Pennie of her Uncle.
-Perhaps it was oily dirty blonde hair or the scowling expression on his face, but whatever the reason it made her feel uneasy.
+Arnold Richardson was not only the Vice President of the MLC but was also rank six Starlight Knight.
+However, there was something about him that reminded Pennie of her uncle.
+Perhaps it was the oily dirty blonde hair or the scowling expression on his face, but whatever the reason it made her feel uneasy.
+The man hadn’t said anything since they entered the room, he just kept fiddling with the on his desk.
+They had probably only been there for five minutes, but Pennie felt like it had been hours.

 “Mr Brayden Valero,” Sir Richardson called with a deep, gruff voice, which almost made Pennie jump out of her skin.

-“There are three pieces of business I wanted to discuss with you today,” Sir Richardson continued.
+“There are three matter of business I wanted to discuss with you today,” Sir Richardson continued.
 “First, I want to thank and congratulate you for all of your hard work this past year.”

 “Huh?”
 Ray muttered, relaxing slightly.
 “You mean I’m not in trouble?”